w3c/distributed-tracing-wg/README.md

 - Public Google calendar for all meetings and events [Google Calendar](https://calendar.google.com/calendar/embed?src=dynatrace.com_5a09qhua6fh7jb23h7vdjg6veg%40group.calendar.google.com).

 We appreciate feedback and contributions.
-Please make sure to read rationale documents when you have a question about particular decision made in specification.
+Please make sure to read the rationale documents when you have a question about particular decision made in the specification.

 ## Goal